 Helbing has been based in Hamburg since the company was established in 1836.
 The Helbing brand holds an important place in the economic history of the city.
-Founded by Johann Peter Hinrich Helbing in 1836 and continued by his son, Christoph Heinrich Helbing, what began as a small company with five employees grew to become the largest spirits company in Imperial Germany.
+It was founded by Johann Peter Hinrich Helbing in 1836 and continued by his son Christoph Heinrich Helbing.
+What began as a small company with five employees grew to become the largest spirits company in Germany in the early 1900’s.

-By 1900 or so, more than 400 people were employed by Helbingsche Dampf-Kornbrennerei und Presshefe-Fabriken AG.
+By 1900 more than 400 people were employed by Helbingsche Dampf-Kornbrennerei und Presshefe-Fabriken AG.
 The company even operated branches in Paris, London and Liverpool.

 Helbing is at home around the world and deserves its own spot in every refrigerator.
-Whether it is served as a special digestif as part of a restaurant dinner, as an after-dinner tipple following a hearty meal at home, as a round of drinks at the local pub or just for pleasure – there’s always a good reason to enjoy Helbing!
+Whether it is served as a special digestif as part of a restaurant dinner, as an after-dinner tipple following a hearty meal at home, as a round of drinks at the local pub or in a drink – there’s always a good reason to enjoy Helbing!